 But it’s key to have the right information with you because the more transparent you are, the more your advisor can help you make progress on your goals, budget for the things that are important to you today, and see your financial big picture.

-We asked Bill Taylor, vice president, financial planning and sales support for Northwestern Mutual, to outline what to have in hand for your first meeting with a financial advisor.
+We asked Bill Taylor, vice president, distribution performance for Northwestern Mutual, to outline what to have in hand for your first meeting with a financial advisor.

 Q. WHAT ARE THE BASICS YOU SHOULD BRING WITH YOU?